mwpennell/ubc-biol548o-w2020/lectures/lecture3-tidydata.md

 We now import the untidy data that was presented in the three film-specific word count tables that is described [here](https://github.com/jennybc/lotr-tidy/blob/master/01-intro.md).

 I assume that data can be found as three plain text, delimited files, one for each film.
-How to liberate data from spreadsheets or tables in word processing documents is beyond the scope of this tutorial.

-The files live here in this repo, which you could clone as a new RStudio Project.
 Get them into your current project in a `data` subdirectory with your favorite method:

   - [The\_Fellowship\_Of\_The\_Ring.csv](https://github.com/jennybc/lotr-tidy/tree/master/data/The_Fellowship_Of_The_Ring.csv)
 - [The\_Two\_Towers.csv](https://github.com/jennybc/lotr-tidy/tree/master/data/The_Two_Towers.csv)
 - [The\_Return\_Of\_The\_King.csv](https://github.com/jennybc/lotr-tidy/tree/master/data/The_Return_Of_The_King.csv)

-We bring the data into data frames or tibbles, one per film, and do some inspection.
+We bring the data into data frames or tibbles (the preferred data format of the **tidyverse**) using the function `read_csv`, one per film, and do some inspection.

 ``` r
 library(tidyverse)